pytchlang/pytch-tutorials/chase/tutorial.md

 The ``random.randint()`` function in Python selects a random number between two points (so ``random.randint(10,20)`` will pick a number between 10 and 20).
-The pytch Stage has x coordinates from -320 to +320, but because it's the _center_ of the star that will move to the chosen point I do a little arithmetic so that the _edge_ of the star is never off the stage.
+The Pytch Stage has x coordinates from -320 to +320, but because it's the _center_ of the star that will move to the chosen point I do a little arithmetic so that the _edge_ of the star is never off the stage.
 By measuring the costume I know that the